Covid-19 Info & Updates

 The Pastoral Care Team works with the minister to provide a caring presence through visits, calls, and other contacts that allow us to listen, accept, comfort, and support one another as we face illness or other challenges.
 Members of the Pastoral Care Team can also support family and friends who are caregivers and provide information resources.

-The Publicity Team communicates UUS values and programs to the wider community via the UUS website, Facebook, digital and print advertising, press releases, etc. The committee primarily focuses on strategy and project oversight in support of the Publicity Coordinator.
+The Publicity Team communicates UUS values and programs to the wider community via the UUS website, Facebook, digital and print advertising, press releases, etc. The committee primarily focuses on strategy and project oversight.
 Beyond the team that meets, we also have ongoing needs for writing, photography/video, graphic design, and social media administration that can be tailored to individual interests.

 Special Reception Volunteers